p2gz/p2gz/README.md

 ### Windows

 On Windows, it's **highly recommended** to use native tooling.
 WSL or msys2 are **not** required.
-When running under WSL, [objdiff](#diffing) is unable to get filesystem notifications for automatic rebuilds.

 - Install [Python](https://www.python.org/downloads/) and add it to `%PATH%`.
   - Also available from the [Windows Store](https://apps.microsoft.com/store/detail/python-311/9NRWMJP3717K).